-TMPO's Public Participation Plan (PPP) has been recently updated and is scheduled for adoption July 2016.
-The plan is intended to ensure that public participation is an integral and effective part of the TMPO's activities.
-The needs of the public are one of the most important foundations for transportation planning and programming.
-Seeking comprehensive public participation is critical for developing meaningful transportation plans and programs.
-The Public Participation Plan can be found at: http://www.tahoempo.org/planning.aspx?SelectedIndex=1.
+TMPO's Public Participation Plan was recently updated and approved by the TMPO Board on July 26, 2016.
+The purpose of the Plan is to ensure that public participation is an integral and effective part of TMPO's activities.
+Consistent public outreach and input is one of the most important foundations for developing transportation planning, programming, and project delivery documents and investments.